 The Sigma 35mm f/1.4 DG DN Art should appeal to plenty of photographers, especially portrait shooters in need of stunning background bokeh in a portable (and inexpensive) package, street photographers after a wider focal length, and event photographers looking for stunning optics and a fast maximum aperture.
 But I can also see the 35mm f/1.4 working as a travel lens, an architectural lens, and even a landscape lens.

-The brand-new Sigma 35mm f/1.4 DG DN Art is currently available for preorder, and you can grab it for just $899 USD.
+The brand-new Sigma 35mm f/1.4 DG DN Art is, and you can grab it for just $899 USD.
 Expect the lens to start shipping in May.

 Now over to you: